deBubz/StudyNotes/Uni/y1s1/IntroIS/revision/rev4.md

 |__Program-data independance__|Much easier to alter software according to changing business needs. (decoupling design)|
 |__Increased productivity of application development__|Datastandrds make it easier to build and modify applications|
 |__Reduced program Maintenance__|Data changed in the central DB is replicated seamlessly throughout all applications|

 ---

-__Data arehouse__: logical collection of information, gathered from many different operational database to suport business analysis activities and decesion making

-__Data mart__: low-cost scaled-down version of datawarehouse designed for end-user needs in an individual department

----